cankromo/LAS/README.md

 # LAS Project

-[This folder](https://github.com/ahmetdem/Projects/tree/main/LAS) contains the code for a project that allows organizations to register, track, and analyze user activity.
+LAS is a Python application for a place administration staff to track client, user number based on hours, months and days.
+I
 ## Getting Started

 To get started with the project, follow these steps: